omermorad/mockingbird/docs/README.md

 Type `boolean` will of course generate `true` or `false`

 ## Class
-Passing a class will generate an object with the matching keys (decorated by the `Fixture` decorator)
+Passing a class will generate an object with the matching keys (decorated by the `Mock` decorator)

 So the result of the following code: